The oxygen-gut dysbiosis connection

 Butyrate helps maintain gut hypoxia and protects against pathogen expansion after antibiotics

-Ever since publishing my article on why probiotics might not be the best choice after antibiotics, I have received a lot of questions about what we can do to protect our gut health when we do have to take antibiotics.
+Since publishing my article on why probiotics might not be the best choice after antibiotics, I’ve received a lot of questions about what can be done to support gut health during and after antibiotic treatment.

 At the time, I didn’t have a great answer.
-Now, having dug deeper into the research, I think there is enough evidence to suggest that butyrate supplementation might be particularly helpful!
+Now, having dug deeper into the research, I I now believe there’s a strong case for butyrate supplementation—especially in the context of antibiotic use.
 Over the next few sections, I’ll lay out the research that supports this hypothesis, and close with my recommendations for putting this into action.

 Butyrate restores hypoxia and protects against C. difficile-induced colitis